tytydraco/yessleep/out/I_Work_as_a_Lookout_at_a_National_Forest_Does_Anyone_Know_What_a_Code_Black_Means.md

 “Oh shit,” I said, diving under the desk.
 At speeds I didn’t think possible, the craft whooshed over the tower, making it rattle to the foundations.
 Harry was going nuts over my two-way, rambling about something, but I didn’t pay it any attention.
 Instead, I ran out onto my catwalk to see where this craft had gone to….if that was still even possible.
 As fast as it was traveling, it might be halfway around the world by now.

 As soon as I pushed open the door to the catwalk, the air around me felt heavy.
-It even made my moments slow like Neil Armstrong walking on the moon.
+It even made my moments slow like astronauts walking on the moon.
 I wondered if hopping would make me move quicker.

 I glanced up, and everything in my vision was wavy like when you see gas fumes in the daylight.
 There was nothing above me that I could see, but I knew it was there.
 That meant it would have to stop on a dime to be here.
 Nothing I knew could do that.